 Place Partnership Limited (PPL) is a single asset management company co-owned by West Mercia Police, Warwickshire Police, Worcestershire County Council, Hereford & Worcester Fire Authority, Redditch Borough Council and Worcester City Council that commenced business on 1 September 2015.
 Each party has equal shares and equal voting rights.
 PPL has been classified as a Joint Operation, because there is joint control and the activity of the arrangement is primarily to provide services to the parties within the parties' boundaries.
-In 2016/17, the operating costs for West Mercia Police were £7.493m (£4.685m in 2015/16 for 7 months) and this is reflected in the CIES.
+In 2017/18, the operating costs for West Mercia Police were £8.245m (£7.493m in 2016/17) and this is reflected in the CIES.
 PPL has not been fully consolidated into West Mercia Police's Accounts as a Joint Operation, because there is no material difference to the costs already reflected.

-West Mercia Police's share of PPL's Local Government Pension Scheme assets and liabilities as at 31 March 2017 have been incorporated into the Accounts and are shown separately in the tables in Note 20.
-The actuaries assessed the assets and liabilities relating to PPL as £29.858m as at 31 March 2017 (West Mercia's share being 34.3%): a net liability of zero.
+West Mercia Police's share of PPL's Local Government Pension Scheme assets and liabilities as at 31 March 2018 have been incorporated into the Accounts and are shown separately in the tables in Note 20.
+The actuaries assessed both the total assets and total liabilities relating to PPL as £30.525m as at 31 March 2018 (West Mercia's share being 34.3%): a net liability of zero.
 In assessing this position the actuaries have taken into account the guarantee that is in place between the partners and PPL to ensure that PPL's pension position is fully funded at inception and at the year end.